buerHuang/buerHuang.github.io/_pages/about.md

 # 🔥 News
-- *2026.06*: &nbsp;🎉🎉 My first SCI journal paper has been accepted by _IEEE Wireless Communications Letters_.
+- *2026.06*: &nbsp;🎉🎉 My second journal paper has been accepted by _IEEE Wireless Communications Letters_.
 - *2026.06*: &nbsp;🎉🎉 Graduated from Communication University of China!
-- *2026.02*: &nbsp;🎉🎉 My first SCI journal paper has been published in _Physical Communication_.
+- *2026.02*: &nbsp;🎉🎉 My first journal paper has been published in _Physical Communication_.
 - *2025.09*: &nbsp;🎉🎉 Successfully recommended for graduate study at Beijing Institute of Technology (Zhuhai).

 # 📝 Publications